yannbouteiller/gym-airsimdroneracinglab/README.md

 # Gym Environment

 The embedded Gym environment is highly customizable through the config dictionary.
-Read the environment's code for documentation.
+Read the [environment's code](https://github.com/yannbouteiller/gym-airsimdroneracinglab/blob/main/gym_game_of_drones/envs/multi_agent/gym_airsimdroneracinglab/airsimdroneracinglab_env.py) for documentation.

-This environment has been conceived with the RTRL framework in mind (https://arxiv.org/abs/1911.04448), and is fully compatible with its setting.
+This environment has been conceived with the [RTRL framework](https://arxiv.org/abs/1911.04448) in mind, and is fully compatible with its setting.

 # Game Of Datasets